Managing Mature Oilfields with Capacitance-Resistance Modelling

 COURSE LENGTH: 2 Days (Classroom) / 4 Three-Hour Sessions (Live Online)

 ATTEND AN UPCOMING CLASS:

-WHO SHOULD ATTEND: Engineers and geoscientists with 2 or more years of experience in managing and/or developing mature oil fields.
+WHO SHOULD ATTEND: Engineers and geoscientists with a BS degree and with 2 or more years’ experience in managing and/or developing mature oil fields.
 Students should have basic proficiency in Excel and bring their own laptop.